This post may contain affiliate links. Please read our disclosure policy.

 Make the cake:

-• Preheat oven to 325°F. Spray half sheet pan or large jelly roll pan with nonstick cooking spray and line with parchment paper.
+• Preheat the oven to 325°F. Spray a half-sheet pan or large jelly roll pan with nonstick cooking spray and line with parchment paper.

-• In a bowl, whisk together flour, baking powder, cinnamon and salt.
+• In a medium bowl, whisk together flour, baking powder, cinnamon, and salt.
 Set aside.

-• In a large bowl, whisk eggs until smooth.
+• In a large mixing bowl, whisk eggs until smooth.
 Slowly whisk in the oil to emulsify.
-They should be pale and voluminous.
+When you should be pale and voluminous.

 • Whisk the sugars into the wet ingredient mixture.
 Fold the dry ingredient mixture into the wet.